• Mumbai, India

 Can Autism go away with age?

-Autism doesn’t disappear, but how it shows up can change as time goes on.
+But the simple answer to the question is that autism doesn’t disappear, but how it shows up can change as time goes on.
 Many children see significant improvements with the right support and interventions.

 It is also possible for some to develop coping mechanisms that make managing certain aspects of autism easier.